Table of contents

 Copper.com is team-based relationship-building software that helps you win customers for life.
 It’s ideal for small businesses, with subscriptions starting at 3 seats and scalable to unlimited contacts and seats.
 It boasts native integration with many popular business apps with the potential to build your own via Zapier, Tray.io, and open API.

-Copper is perfect for companies transitioning from spreadsheets to their first CRM.
+Copper is perfect CRM for consultant’s and also for companies transitioning from spreadsheets to their first CRM.

 It lets you finally organize all of your scattered contact info, eliminating the need for manual entry.
 It automatically tracks emails, calls, files, and notes to build a full customer relationship history.
 Smart workflows let you automate administrative tasks like logging calls, meetings, tasks, and activities.